Paulkelvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task6: executes permission to the owner and group owner and read permissions to other users, to the file hello adds execution permissions to the owner, group and other users to the file hello
 Task8: sets all permission to others but owner and group
+Task9: sets mode of the file hello to -rwr-x-wx 1 julien julien 23 Sep 20 14:25 hello